 - In the Gargoyles Fan fiction virtual series, The Gargoyles Saga story, "Turncoat," the editors decided to create a definitive event that would turn the Manhattan Clan's public image around before the public antipathy would have to be ossified into permanent bigotry.
 Namely, there is a large hotel fire and the Clan helps out the Fire Department while the Quarrymen's bigoted attempts to interfere get exposed on national TV news.

-- Invoked in the first Spider-Man film: Green Goblin sets a building on fire to draw in Spider-Man, then disguises himself as an old lady to get Spidey to rescue him.
+- Invoked in the first Spider-Man film: Green Goblin sets a tenement on fire to draw in Spider-Man, then disguises himself as an old lady to get Spidey to rescue him.
 He's smart enough to know that a hero can't deny an old lady in danger.

 - This trope is inverted in the second film.
 Peter (after losing his powers) rushes to the scene of a burning apartment building, and rescues a small girl (almost losing his life in the process).
 While he's being given oxygen afterwards, he overhears the firefighters conversing and saying that someone else got trapped on the top floor and died.

 - In The Amazing Spider-Man, Peter, seeing the Lizard's first rampage through New York, rescues a little boy from a burning car about to fall off a bridge.
 Notable in that the scene begins Peter's shift from a vigilante out to avenge Uncle Ben's death to an actual superhero.

 - An aversion: In the movie Jumper, the teleporting protagonist passively watches a bunch of drowning people on TV before heading off to the nightclub.

 - The comedy film Hero At Large features a burning building rescue at the climax, but a robbery earlier in the film is the Burning Building Rescue.